Azure-Samples/network-watcher-alert-triggered-packet-capture/README.md

-# AlertTriggeredPacketCapture
+---
+services: network-watcher
+platforms: dotnet
+author: mareat
+---
+# Use Network Watcher and Azure Functions to process VM alerts and intiate a packet capture

+In this sample we show how you can programmatically initiate a packet capture using Network Watcher and Azure Functions.
+This sample utilizes the Azure Management Libraries for .NET

-# Deploy an Azure Function using an ARM template
+## Deploy the Azure Function using an ARM template
 The AlertPacketCapture branch contains a working version of the deployment template, tailored for a real version of a function that processes Azure Monitor Alerts and triggers a subsequent packet capture on the resource that fired the alert.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fnetwork-watcher-alert-triggered-packet-capture%2Fmaster%2FDeploymentTemplate%2FazureDeploy.json